finos/greenkey-discovery-sdk/README.md

 ```

 # 2. Customization and Discovery CLI
-TODO: update description. details, Add intro to NLP terms (intent, entity) to finos discovery SDK, just before 'build your own interpreter' section
-Creating a custom project can be done by following the structure of an existing example.
+Creating a custom project can be done by following the structure of an existing example found in `examples/`.
 The Discovery CLI tool can also be used to guide you through creating your own project and custom definition files for use with Discovery.

 ## Installation